Governors and their Skills and Experience

 - Nine co-opted governors

-We have a committed Governing Body, made up of professionally qualified individuals with a wide range of skills and expertise including teaching and learning, law, accounting, finance and banking, media, publications and marketing, IT, government, human resource management and mental health and wellbeing.
+We have a committed Governing Body, made up of professionally qualified individuals with a wide range of skills and expertise including teaching and learning, accounting, finance and banking, media, publications and marketing, IT, government, and the charity sector.

 Skills audits are conducted annually.
 At the conclusion each year we consider what skills we need.
 We respond to identified needs through targeted recruitment and training and development.
 This includes full governing body and subcommittee briefings, experience sharing (including a mentoring system where more experienced governors share ideas and answer questions for those less experienced) and attendance on training courses.

-During the year a parent governor election was held.
-Our areas of need were communicated as part of this process and it was a result of this that new governors with specialist expertise in human resource management and mental health and wellbeing were nominated and were subsequently elected.
+During the year two parent governor elections were held.
+Our areas of need were communicated as part of this process and as a result, new governors with specialist expertise were subsequently elected.

 The standard term of office for a governor is four years although a number of our governors have extended their terms providing continuity and sustaining knowledge and experience.
 We have a good balance of established governors and new members, bringing fresh perspectives.